-At the time, Elizabeth also formed a piano duo with Maureen Wong (coached by Marlies van Gent), which won the first prize at the finals of the National SJMN competition in December 2001.
+At the time, Elizabeth also formed a piano duo with Maureen Wong, which won the first prize at the finals of the National SJMN competition in December 2001.
 The jury selected them to represent the Netherlands at the International Piano Duo Competition of the EMCY (European Union of Music Competitions for Youth) in Spain.

 Winning the national Princess Christina Competition in 2002 gave her the opportunity to perform at the Weill Recital Hall of Carnegie Hall, New York.
-She toured with the Youth Orchestra of the Netherlands as their guest soloist in 2003, performing Beethoven’s third piano concerto with conductors Jurjen Hempel and Ernst van Tiel.
+She toured with the Youth Orchestra of the Netherlands as their guest soloist in 2003, performing Beethoven’s third piano concerto under the baton of Jurjen Hempel and Ernst van Tiel.

-Elizabeth obtained her teaching degree (cum laude) in 2004 and graduated from the Royal Conservatory of The Netherlands with a BA in piano performance in May of 2005.
-She did so under the guidance of Ellen Corver.
+Elizabeth obtained her teaching degree (cum laude) in 2004 and graduated from the Royal Conservatory of The Netherlands with a BA in piano performance in May of 2005 under the guidance of Ellen Corver.
 In the summer of 2005, Elizabeth moved to the United States to study with Alexander Braginsky at the Hamline International Piano Institute in Saint Paul, Minnesota.
-At Hamline University, she also completed a Masters degree in Liberal Studies and taught piano performance courses in the undergraduate department.
+At Hamline University, she also completed a Masters degree in Liberal Studies and taught piano performance courses in the music department.

 Elizabeth completed a DMA (Doctor of Musical Arts) degree in piano performance with a secondary area in pedagogy and education at the University of Minnesota in 2010.
 She was a full-time teaching assistant during the first two years of her degree.
 She was appointed coordinator of the class piano program at the University of Minnesota’s School of Music during her final year, supervising all graduate teaching assistants and piano classes during faculty member Dr.Shockley’s sabbatical leave.
 Elizabeth was invited to give several solo recitals in Okayama, Japan in May of 2010 which were sold out and positively received.